-A fee-only financial advisor, with almost $2 billion under management, has declared April 1 Index Funds Day, to expose what they believe is the biggest hoax played on investors every day - one to rival the BBC's 1957 Swiss Spaghetti Harvest hoax.
+A fee-only financial advisor, with almost $2.7 billion under management (as of 12/31/2015), has declared April 1 Index Funds Day, to expose what they believe is the biggest hoax played on investors every day - one to rival the BBC's 1957 Swiss Spaghetti Harvest hoax.
 The active money management "you can beat the market" hoax, however, is far more dangerous because it has fooled investors into thinking that their money managers can beat the market by forecasting the next news story that will move market prices.
 The fact is, news is random and cannot be predicted.
 Likewise, stock price movement is volatile, so picking stocks is largely a matter of luck, and success cannot be sustained over time.

 Mark Hebner, founder of Index Fund Advisors, Inc., is using this April Fools Day to showcase the foolishness of stock picking over index funds.
 Hebner points out that decades of research by top academics and Nobel laureates in the country continue to prove that index funds, which are based on efficient market theory, will preserve and enhance an individual's portfolio over the 30 to 50-year average investment lifetime.
 This is in direct contrast with stock picking which may deliver good returns in the short run but seldom, if ever, over time.

 Consider this - research has shown that only 3% of active managers beat an appropriate index over a period of 10 years or more.
-In fact, Dalbar Research's 2012 Investor Behavior report showed that the average equity investor earned 3.49% a year, a sharp contrast to the 7.81% annualized return of the S&P 500 Index.
-This paltry return for the investor was actually 0.98% when inflation adjusted (inflation = 2.51%), and even worse if one considers that taxes owed on actively managed funds equal about 2% of the fund value.
+In fact, Dalbar Research's 2015 Investor Behavior report that showed over 30 years, the average equity investor earned 3.79% a year, a sharp contrast to the 11.06% annualized return of the S&P 500 Index.
+This paltry return for the investor was actually 1.27% when inflation adjusted (inflation about 2.52%), and even worse if one considers that taxes owed on actively managed funds equal about 2% of the fund value.
 Do the math, it isn’t pretty.

 Efficient market theory coupled with a careful matching of risk capacity and risk exposure, are the keys to successful investing, not speculation, Hebner notes.
 Active investors need to be aware that the expected long-term return on speculation is zero more often than not, minus their costs, which include commissions, management fees, margin costs, stock randomness and more.